jaqx0r/blts/README.md

 * SRECon Americas 2017
 * incorporating SLO Burn alerting for Monitorama 2018, SRECon Asia 2018, and Velocity SJ 2018.

+There are Git tags for each presentation so you can jump back to each demo if that pleases you.

 The URL for the video from PuppetConf 2012 is http://youtu.be/eq4CnIzw-pE